sylabs/singularity-test-containers/docker-user/README.md

 When the container is run, using `--oci` mode, the container id output should reflect the USER entry in the Dockerfile.

+The WORKDIR of the container is set to the user's home directory (`/home/testuser`).